Song of Songs 1: Text

 The original text is written in Hebrew language.
-This chapter is divided into 17 verses (16 verses in the Latin Vulgate translation).
+The chapter is divided into 17 verses (16 in the Latin Vulgate translation).

 Textual witnesses

-Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes the Aleppo Codex (10th century), and Codex Leningradensis (1008).
-Some fragments containing parts of this chapter were found among the Dead Sea Scrolls, assigned as 6Q6 (6QCant); 50 CE; extant verses 1–7).
+Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, including the Aleppo Codex (10th century CE), and Codex Leningradensis (CE 1008).
+Some fragments containing verses of Song 1 were found among the Dead Sea Scrolls, assigned as 6Q6 (6QCant); 50 CE; extant verses 1–7).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).

 Structure

 The Modern English Version (MEV) divides this chapter as follows: